 |Income-related contribution (companies and pensioners)||5,65%||5,70%|

 The income-related contribution for long-term healthcare will remain 9,65 percent.

-In addition to the nominal premium calculation, the Ministry announced on Prince’s Day (Prinsjesdag) an increase in mandatory excess of 15 euros in 2018.
-However, this change was reverted the next day by former minister Gerrit Zalm (the current formation advisor of the Dutch parliament).
-He stated that the premium will remain on the same level in 2018: 385 euro per insuree.
+In addition to the nominal premium calculation, the Ministry announced on Prince’s Day (Prinsjesdag) that the premium will remain the same: 385 euro per insuree.

 The excess is applicable for most types of basic healthcare, such as hospital treatments, medication and mental healthcare.
 However, some healthcare types are excluded from excess, such as visiting a General Practitioner, maternity care and all healthcare that is covered by supplemental insurance.

 The standard ‘basic’ health cover will overall stay the same.
-No reimbursements are removed from the basic healthcare package.
-Instead, several additions are made:
+Several additions are made: